Goralsth/Spatial-transcriptomics-reveals-molecular-dysfunction-associated-with-cortical-Lewy-pathology/README.md

 To these directories, add the matching code from this github repsitory.
 The GeoMx files have an analysis and a matching helper function code while CosMx only has one file.

-To run GeoMx code: load in all the helper functions to your environment first from teh helper fufnctions code, then use the analysis pipeline to produce figures.
+To run GeoMx code: load in all the helper functions to your environment first from the helper functions code, then use the analysis pipeline to produce figures.

 DOI for this code repository is 10.5281/zenodo.10732492